hongkailiu/svt-go/doc/go_vs_python.md

 each template will be processed before being used to create objects.

 The <code>NAMESPACE</code> is a parameter of a template like <code>IDENTIFIER</code>
 in the python version.
-This will save the time of loading json and injecting it.
+This will save the time of loading json and injecting variables into it.

 Quotas are no longer needed since they are templates anyway.